-Health officials issue warning after algae-related toxin detected in Jordan River
+Herriman City closes Blackridge Reservoir after algae-related toxin found in Jordan River

-SALT LAKE COUNTY, Utah — The Salt Lake County Health Department is urging residents to avoid getting into the Jordan River after levels of an algae-related toxin were detected.
+SALT LAKE COUNTY, Utah -- The Salt Lake County Health Department is urging residents to avoid getting into the Jordan River after levels of an algae-related toxin were detected, and Herriman City has closed Blackridge Reservoir pending water test results.

+While the health department has not closed any bodies of water in Salt Lake County, Herriman City announced Friday that Blackridge Reservoir will be closed until further notice as water samples are taken and tested.

+Initially the city announced a restriction on swimming, but later Friday night they updated the advisory to say they are closing the reservoir completely "in the essence of safety, and as we take precautions, test the water and await sample results."

 According to a press release issued Friday, test results from Friday showed 0.1 micrograms per liter of an algae-related toxin called anatoxin in the Jordan River.